-In order for training to occur the Training Committee makes recommendations to the necessary structure to approve the following:
+In order for training to occur the Training Committee makes recommendations to the necessary structure to ap p ro ve the following :

-- Bursaries for unemployed The Committee makes recommendations for the Municipal Manager to approve.
+- Bursaries f o r unemplo yed The Co mmittee makes recommendations for the Municipal Manager to approve.
 For staff training programmes and bursaries, the approval is done Director Corporate Services.
-After the implementation of training s programmes, the SDF compiles a report for the training committee members for notification - Internships are pre-approved by Director Corporate Services and approved by Municipal Manager - Trainees get selected through the normal recruitment and selection processes of the Municipality
+After the implementation of t raining s programmes, the SDF compiles a rep o rt f o r the training committee members f o r notification - Internships are pre-approved by Director Corporate Services and approved by Municipal Manager - Trainees g et selected thro ug h the normal recruitment and selection processes of the Municipality

-A training policy and study bursary policy have been adopted by Council and the aim is to develop the knowledge, skills and attitudes of all municipal employees, set out the roles and responsibilities of thoseinvolved in training and lastly to assist financially disadvantaged employees to finance their own training and development.
+A training policy and study bursary policy have been adopted by Council and the aim is to develop the knowledge, skills and attitudes of all municipal employees, set out the roles and responsibilities of those involved in training and lastly to assist financially disadvantaged employees to finance their own training and development.
 Ultimately this will ensure the optimum utilization of human resources at all levels of the organisation and contribute to the personal aspirations of the individual.

-HR policies consist of the recruitment and selection policy, the leave policy, bursary policy, remuneration policy, promotions and transfer policy, travel and subsistence policy, standby and overtime policy, relieving allowancepolicy.
+HR policies consist of the recruitment and selection policy, the leave policy, bursary policy, remuneration policy, promotions and transfer policy, travel and subsistence policy, standby and overtime policy, relieving allowance policy.

 Annually a skills audit is done and a WSP developed and adopted by Council.
 A training committee also assists in prioritising training.
 However due to lack of financial resources, the WSP is seldom completed on an annual basis.
 The planned budget for 2022/23 is R 1 949 169 for the employed and R 1 288 000 for the unemployed.
-The budget for 2023/24 will be added after budget adoption.
+The budget for 2023/24 will be R 2 506 850 for employed and R 2 269 875 for the unemployed.
+123 people were trained in 2022/2023 and 10 unemployed people were trained.